 An HMRC-sponsored forum which was established in 1969 to exchange views on and discuss proposed changes to customs procedures and documentation relating to the entry and clearance of goods.
-It gives the opportunity for HM Revenue and Customs (HMRC) to consider representations from more than 20 member organisations face-to-face.
+It gives the opportunity for HM Revenue and Customs (HMRC) to consider representations from more than 40 member organisations.
 This committee is the main forum for the department to consult trade on imports and exports.